FILM REVIEWS

-Arguably “A Woman’s Secret” is one of Nicholas Ray’s weakest films, a work that fails to display his thematic concerns or visual signature; even the acting is not very good.
+A Woman’s Secret is not one of Nicholas Ray’s strongest films–it does not display his thematic concerns or visual signature, and even the acting is not great considering the level of talent.

-It’s doubly disappointing to realize that the tale was scripted by the accomplished scribe, Herman J. Mankiewicz.
+It’s more disappointing to realize that the tale was scripted by the accomplished scribe, Herman J. Mankiewicz.
 This compromised film noir is based on the novel “Mortgage on Life” by Vicki Baum, who also penned “Grand Hotel,” starring Garbo and John Barrymore.

 Drawing on “Citizen Kane,” which he co-wrote with Orson Welles, and prefiguring “All About Eve,” which was written and directed by his brother Joseph L. Mankiewicz, Herman J. Mankiewicz’s script spins a twisty, bizarre but unsatisfying story.